Gabe Giro

 Rates vary widely, but most experienced fractional CTOs in the US and Western Europe charge in one of three bands:

-• Hourly / day-rate — typically $200–$400 per hour, or roughly $1,500–$3,000 per day.
+• Hourly / day-rate, typically $200 to $400 per hour, or roughly $1,500 to $3,000 per day.
 Good for short engagements, audits, or due-diligence work.

 Watch out for rates that seem too cheap.
 A "fractional CTO" charging $75 an hour is almost always a senior developer with a rebranded title.
 The strategic judgement you're paying for takes ten-plus years to develop, and the market prices that accordingly.